- Does SLB support HTTP redirection?

-- The IP of the SLB instance is protected
+- The IP address of the SLB instance is blocked for security reasons.

 - Insufficient client ports

-- The accept queue of the backend server is full
+- The backend server accept queue is full.

-If the accept queue of the backend server is full, the backend server cannot sent the SYN_ACK packet.
-Therefore, the connection times out.
+If the backend server accept queue is full, the backend server does not respond with the syn_ack packet and the client times out.

-For the Layer-4 load balancing service, the connection fails if you access the service from a backend server.
+For the layer-4 SLB service, the connection fails if you access the service from a backend server.

 - Improper RST configuration

 If no data is transferred within 900 seconds after a TCP connection is established on SLB, SLB sends the RST packet to the client and the backend server to terminate the connection.
 If the RST configuration is not correct on the backend server, the backend server may send data to the closed connection, which leads to a connection timeout.

 - Make sure that you have enabled session persistence.

 - HTTP/HTTPS listeners cannot insert the cookies needed for session persistence into